Claireliu0912/Claireliu0912/README.md

 I am a Master student in Computer Science and Technology at Tongji University, and I completed my undergraduate studies at Tongji University.

-My research interest lies at the intersection of Graph Deep Learning and its practical applications in FinTech.
-I am particularly focused on developing advanced models for Financial Anti-Fraud, leveraging the power of Graph Neural Networks to detect and prevent illicit activities in complex financial systems.
+My research interest is graph neural networks,  data mining in finance, machine learning.

 I am actively seeking academic collaborations where I can contribute to cutting-edge research and make a meaningful impact.

 **My Research Interest**:

 - Graph Neural Networks
-- Digital Finance
+- Data Mining in Finance
-- Anti-fraud
+- Machine Learning

  **I am open to**: